stekkem/cucumberDemo/README.md

 1. download git repository
 2. clone the repository to your git account
-3. generate a token on git and update token in commonValues
+3. generate a token on git and update commonValues.token in commonValues
-4. update configFile and dataFilePath path values to your locations
+4. update commonValues.configFile and commonValues.dataFilePath path values to your locations
 5. update repo, path, request variable values that have user/account details in test.feature/test1.feature. change "stekkem" to your account on git
 ====================================================================================================
 **other helpful tips**